Immunotherapy medicines use the power of your body’s immune system to attack cancer cells.

 - Perjeta (chemical name: pertuzumab)

-These three targeted therapy medicines treat HER2-positive breast cancer by targeting the HER2 receptors on breast cancer cells.
-In addition to blocking HER2 receptors, these medicines can also help fight breast cancer by alerting the immune system to destroy cancer cells.
+These targeted immunotherapy medicines treat breast cancer by targeting specific receptors on breast cancer cells.
+In addition, these medicines can also help fight breast cancer by alerting the immune system to destroy cancer cells.
 Because of this, they are sometimes called “immune targeted therapies.”

 Learn more about immunotherapy: